roderickwoodman/comparingstocks/README.md

 In all, **ComparingStocks** attempts to be a long-term portfolio management tool for the individual investor.

-### Development Mode
+### DISCLAIMER

+This app has been designed for the author's needs only, in the author's spare time.
+By using this app, you are accepting it as-is.

 For most people, [the link above](https://roderickwoodman.github.io/comparingstocks/) will take you to the live, production version of the app on the Internet.
-But for developers who would like to run this app in development mode...
+At the moment however, because of technical and financial reasons, the stocks are limited to the DOW30 and quotes are not current so you will see price errors.

+For developers, be aware that there is no backend server for this app.
+So although that means there are no security issues for users and passwords and their financial data, it also means that each user's machine must submit its own API key to the Alpha Vantage quotes service.
+But this development mode feature has been disabled until throttling logic is put in place (on the front end) to intelligently meter the outgoing requests to the Alpha Vantage servers so that the app degrades gracefully for users who exceed their daily quota while using this app.

+This app has numerous features that are downstream of the quote data that are being developed on a daily basis using stale quote data.
+But eventually, current quotes will indeed be turned on.

+### Running Locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 As with other Create React App projects, from the project directory you can run:

-### `npm start`
+#### `npm start`

 This runs the app in the development mode.<br>
  Open [http://localhost:3000](http://localhost:3000) to view it in the browser.